ashi009/node-fast-html-parser/README.md

 ### HTMLElement#rawText

-Get escpaed (as-it) text value of current node and its children.
+Get escaped (as-it) text value of current node and its children.
 May have `&amp;` in it. (fast)

 ### HTMLElement#tagName